 A controlled substances test shall be administered as soon as practicable following the incident, up to 32 hours following the accident.
 After 32 hours the attempt to test will cease, and the covered employee or individual contractor must provide the reasons for the test not being administered properly.

-All covered employees will be required to undergo urine and breath testing if they are involved in an accident with a transit revenue service vehicle regardless of whether or not the vehicle is in revenue service that results in a fatality.
-This includes all surviving covered employees that are operating the vehicle at the time of the accident and any other whose performance cannot be completely discounted as a contributing factor to the accident.
+All covered employees will be required to undergo urine and breath testing if they are involved in an accident with a transit vehicle regardless of whether or not the vehicle is in revenue service that results in a fatality.
+This includes all surviving covered employees that are operating the vehicle at the time of the accident and any other whose performance could have contributed to the accident.